Harrisburg Senators Game Information and Starting Lineup vs. Binghamton

 CAPITAL BEAT

-The Senators and Binghamton Rumble Ponies play game one of a three-game series tonight at FNB Field.
+The Senators and Binghamton Rumble Ponies play game two of their three-game series tonight at FNB Field.
 The last time these two teams played, Binghamton swept the Sens in a three-game series at FNB Field which included a no-hitter thrown by the Rumble Ponies.
-The Senators are 0-3 against Binghamton.
+The Senators are 1-3 against Binghamton.

 BINGHAMTON

-They're 30-21 and tied for second place in the Eastern Division, trailing Trenton by 1.5 games.
+They're 30-22 and in third place in the Eastern Division, trailing Trenton by 1.5 games.

 They finished May 19-11 after going 11-8 in April.